d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 We want to focus on the basic menu configuration and the initial page we are loading.
 Therefore we will create the `MainPage` component which we can place in the `src/components` directory.
-The component should simply display it's name for demonstartion purpose:
+The component should simply display its name for demonstartion purpose:

 ```html
 <script setup lang="ts"></script>